Supervivientes: Perdidos en Honduras (2017)

-Supervivientes 2017: Perdidos en Honduras, is the twelfth season of the show Supervivientes and the sixteenth season of Survivor to air in Spain and it was broadcast on Telecinco in early 2017.
-Jorge Javier Vázquez will be the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island, and Sandra Barneda hosting a side debate of the program.
+Supervivientes 2017: Perdidos en Honduras is the twelfth season of the show Supervivientes and the sixteenth season of Survivor to air in Spain and it was broadcast on Telecinco in early 2017.

+Jorge Javier Vázquez was the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island, and Sandra Barneda hosting a side debate of the program.
 The crew fled to Honduras on March 25.
 The first contestant was announced one day prior.

 Cast

 The first official contestant to be confirmed was actor Bigote Arrocet, on March 24.
 On April 15, all the contestants were spotted at the airport traveling to Honduras.
 The full line-up is: